 The Next Best Thing

 If that's not possible, finding a sub for all the women in the ward is the next best thing.
 From teaching primary to doing the ward bulletin, give the women a break and allow them the opportunity to visit Relief Society.
 This again, is a lot of planning.
 The down side?
 It can be viewed as only giving to those that have Sunday callings even though they can all benefit from interacting with each other.

 If All Else Fails

 Chocolate.
 Yes, this is a debated topic but it is the most requested item behind the other two.
 Most would prefer high quality chocolate or even truffles if possible.
 Even a chocolate chip cookie is great.
-Again allergies are a problem but allergies are also a problem with flowers, anything scented including lip balms, etc. There is always going to be someone left out.
+Again allergies are a problem (and diabetes) but allergies are also a problem with flowers, anything scented including lip balms, etc. There is always going to be someone left out.
 If you are a planner and know of those with allergies, you could buy an alternative gift for those sisters.